 The seeds of a plant and its other parts are an interesting product, an example of a chemical formula created by nature itself.

-The useful properties of chestnut are provided by its chemical composition:
+The beneficial properties of chestnut are provided by its chemical composition:

-• saponins- make the blood less viscous, increase venous tone, stimulate the production of adrenal hormones, remove edema;
+• saponins– make blood less viscous, increase venous tone, stimulate the production of adrenal hormones, remove swelling;

-• pectins- are able to remove metal salts, fight against pathogenic intestinal flora, remove problems with the impossibility of defecation, prevent atherosclerotic plaques from appearing;
+• pectins– are able to remove metal salts, fight pathogenic intestinal flora, eliminate problems with the inability to defecate, and prevent atherosclerotic plaques from appearing;

-• glycoside esculin- reduces the permeability of capillary cells, accelerates venous blood supply, stabilizes the central nervous system, dilutes sputum and promotes its excretion;
+• esculin glycoside– reduces the permeability of capillary cells, accelerates venous blood flow, stabilizes the central nervous system, thins sputum and promotes its elimination;

-• coumarins- prevent the development of cancer cells, heal wounds, reduce the risk of blood clots;
+• coumarins- do not allow development cancer cells, heal wounds, reduce the risk of blood clots;

-• organic acids- do not allow the processes of decay and fermentation in the intestines to develop, eliminate toxins;
+• organic acids– do not allow the processes of rotting and fermentation to develop in the intestines, eliminate toxins;

-• fatty oil- a participant in regenerative processes, suppresses inflammation;
+• fatty oil– participant in regenerative processes, suppresses inflammation;

-• flavonoids- help to reduce the permeability and fragility of small vessels, lower intraocular and blood pressure;
+• flavonoids– help reduce permeability and fragility small vessels, lower intraocular and blood pressure;

-• lecithin- strengthens the body's defense against toxins, has an excellent effect on the work of the heart muscle and the nervous system;
+• lecithin– strengthens the body’s defense against toxins, has a great effect on the functioning of the heart muscle and nervous system;

-The leaves contain a lot of micro- and macroelements, tannins, rutin, carotenoids, etc. The bark contains esculin glycoside, escin saponin and a number of tannins.
+The leaves contain a lot of micro- and macroelements, tannins, rutin, carotenoids, etc. The glycoside esculin, saponin escin and a number of tannins are found in the bark.

-Pharmaceuticals based on this useful plant affect the blood composition, reduce the coagulability of biological fluid, and exhibit a vasotonic effect.
-But most notable in this medicinal product is the antithrombotic effect.
+Pharmaceuticals based on this useful plant affect blood composition, reduce clotting biological fluid, exhibit a vascular tonic effect.
+But what is most remarkable about this medicinal product is its antithrombic effect.

 • reduce blood viscosity, slow down its clotting, prevent the formation of blood clots;